 The Church also ran a holiday program for primary aged children and I also attended a playgroup at that same Baptist Church as a toddler.

 Consequently, the Baptists and I have always been fairly ‘in’ with one another, at least in the past.
-In more recent years my theology may have headed in some different directions, but I think I still hold to some Baptist theology that you probably wouldn’t expect from “an Anglican”.
+In more recent years my theology may have headed in some different directions.
+However, if I really thought about it, I reckon I’d hold to some more Baptist-like theology than what you’d expect from “an Anglican”.

 This is fairly common – and the point of my ramble – as many people wouldn’t say that they subscribe completely to the stance held by their Church or denomination on every matter.
 This is why it’s always best to ask people what they believe, as opposed to presuming based on which Church’s pew they most recently sat on.